rust-lang/blog.rust-lang.org/content/Project-Goals-2025-March-Update.md

 <!-- markdown separator -->
-*Help wanted:* Help test the deadlock code in the [issue list](https://github.com/rust-lang/rust/labels/WG-compiler-parallel) and try to reproduce the issue
+*Help wanted:* Help test the deadlock code in the [issue list](https://github.com/rust-lang/rust/labels/WG-compiler-parallel) and try to reproduce the issues.
+If you'd like to help, please post in [this goal's dedicated zulip topic](https://rust-lang.zulipchat.com/#narrow/channel/435869-project-goals/topic/Promoting.20Parallel.20Front.20End.20.28goals.23121.29/with/506292058).
 <!-- markdown separator -->